 My mom and I immediately went to the urgent care clinic.
 I was exhausted, dehydrated, and in terrible pain, yet all of the tests they ran came back negative.
 I scheduled an appointment with my primary care doctor in hopes that any of this would make sense to someone.

 Finally Getting an Answer

 As I explained my symptoms, my doctor arranged for me to see a different Rheumatologist that very day.
 Mom and I cried; we thought we were finally going to get somewhere.
-After a series of tests and visits I was diagnosed with Lupus.
-After further tests and more visits, I was eventually diagnosed with Rhupus, which is Lupus with overlapping features and symptoms of rheumatoid arthritis.
+After a series of tests and visits, I was diagnosed with Lupus.
+After further tests and more visits, I was eventually diagnosed with Rhupus, Lupus with overlapping features, and rheumatoid arthritis symptoms.

 Unfortunately, my battle for answers was far from over.

 My inflammation levels continued to climb higher despite various drug regimens.
 In January of 2019, a year and a half after the medical saga had started, I was prescribed Humira.
 Over the next few months, things seemed to improve.
 Having missed out on my last family vacation, I was ecstatic for Spring Break.